Dog Behaviour Training

 The routine course of puppy vaccinations consists of 2 injections: one at 6-8 weeks of age and one at 10-12 weeks.

 Although for most of the pupils the post-grad programme is a follow-up from puppy pre-school classes, graduation from pre-school is not a pre-requisite for attendance.
-Gayl has given the programme a rather long and impressive sounding name in order to emphasise the importance of early training for your pet.
+The programme has a rather long and impressive sounding name in order to emphasise the importance of early training for your pet.
 The most common cause of death for dogs under the age of two years is euthanasia because of behavioural issues.
-Behaviour such as digging, barking and snapping can become an enormous problem in a family's life.
+Behaviour such as digging, barking and snapping can become an enormous problem in a family’s life.

 The course is designed for juvenile dogs, and the minimum age of attendance is 16 weeks.
 It is run over eight weeks, with weekly lessons of one hour each.
 There is a maximum of six pups in each class, and two instructors are present at all times.
 The underlying principles of sound dog training are used – kindness and positive reinforcement.